erlendgit/django_post_deploy/README.md

 Django Post Deploy
 ===

-This module adds a way automate release-specific post-deploy/post-migrate tasks to your Django project.
+This module adds a way automate release-specific post-deploy/post-migrate actions to your Django project.

 ### Features

-* Allow tasks to be scheduled with the deployment automation
+* Allow actions to be scheduled with the deployment automation
-  * But also give the oppurtunity to keep special tasks out of the automation and have those executed manually.
+  * But also give the oppurtunity to keep special actions out of the automation and have those executed manually.
-* Schedule the tasks to be executed in Celery.
+* Schedule the actions to be executed in Celery.
   * The task scheduler is configurable, so you can write your own.
 * Support for django_tenants.